section-engineering-education/engineering-education/content/articles/Writing-a-Flutter-Web-Plugin/index.md

 Stating that this is the UrlLauncherPlatform default instance, rather than registering a MethodChannel, makes more sense.
 When package:url launcher calls UrlLauncherPlatform.instance.launch(), the launch() function defined here is called.

-This class contains all of the necessary code to create a package: Therefore, building platform-specific implementations for a plugin no longer requires understanding Flutter's MethodChannel APIs.
-URL launcher functioning on the web Keep these considerations in mind while creating a platform interface package for a plugin.
+All the essential code for creating a package is contained in this class.
+As a result, understanding Flutter's MethodChannel APIs is no longer required to design platform-specific plugin implementations.
+Web-based URL launcher When designing a platform interface package for a plugin, keep these considerations in mind.

-1. By finding all of the areas that the plugin uses the MethodChannel, you can construct a method in the platform interface for each of those places.
-As a result, the plugin package can be more versatile because it does not import abstractions from the platform interface package.
+1.It is possible to create a platform-interface method for each plugin area that makes use of MethodChannel.
+A upshot of this is that the plugin package can be more adaptable because it doesn't import abstractions from the platform interface package.

 2. Make sure to use package:plugin_platform_interface to force your platform interface implementers to use extends instead of implements.

 ### Conclusion
-You can now create apps for iOS, Android, and the web using the same codebase, thanks to the flexibility of the Flutter framework.
-Because it is the same Flutter framework and the web is merely another device target for your project, you can convert current Flutter code written in Dart into a web experience.
-Now you can write your plugins.
+Thanks to the Flutter framework's versatility, you can now create apps for iOS, Android, and the web using the same codebase.
+In this case, you may convert existing Flutter code written in Dart to operate on the web because it's the same framework and the web is just another device target for your project.
+It's time to start writing your plugins!.